 Take a brewery tour at De Halve Maan

 Whether you have one day in Bruges or one week, a brewery is likely to be on the itinerary.
 It is Belgium, after all.
-At one point, the city had more than 50 breweries, but now there’s just one brewery left in the historic center—De Halve Maan Brewery.
+At one point, the city had more than 50 breweries, but now there’s just one brewery left in the Bruges Old Town—De Halve Maan Brewery.

 Visit the Church of Our Lady